 Using the dummy independently

-It can take 3-4 nights or longer for babies to learn how to put the dummy back by themselves.
+It can take 3-4 nights or longer for babies to learn how to put the dummy back in by themselves.

 Giving up the dummy